Please note that these resources are for your information only and should not be used or duplicated elsewhere.

 At the end of day 1 participants will be able to:

-- Understand the different approaches to development and delivery of PMH services within the different nations.
+- Understand the different approaches to development and delivery within different nations.

 - Describe the range of factors that can affect a woman’s mental health in the perinatal period and her experience of pregnancy and parenting.